 NUMBER SERIES CATEGORY and TITLE PURPOSE Policy 8110 FTS Facilities Planning Five-Year Capital Improvement Program Planning To establish procedures for five-year capital improvement program planning.
 Regulation 8110 FTS Facilities Planning Five-Year Capital Improvement Program Planning To establish responsibilities and the calendar for capital improvement program (CIP) planning.
 Policy 8120 FTS Facilities Design and Construction School Planning To prescribe steps to be followed in school planning.
 Regulation 8120 FTS Facilities Design and Construction Educational Specifications To designate the groups responsible for the development of educational specifications for school buildings.
 Policy 8130 FTS Facilities Planning Local School Boundaries, Program Assignments, and School Closings To describe the authority of the School Board to determine the assignment of students to schools and programs, to close schools and programs where appropriate, and to define the considerations and procedures for such determinations.
 Regulation 8130 FTS Facilities Planning Local School Boundaries, Program Assignments, and School Closings To provide specific guidance for implementing the current version of Policy 8130, Local School Boundaries, Program Assignments, and School Closings.
-Policy 8170 FTS Facilities Planning Naming School Facilities and Dedicating Areas of School Facilities or Grounds To establish guidelines for the naming of school facilities for the naming of school facilities and or grounds to honor individuals or for assigning name for portions of school facilities in order to recognize or corporate entities that make a significant contribution benefit Fairfax County Public Schools.
+Policy 8170 FTS Facilities Planning Naming School Facilities and Dedicating Areas of School Facilities or Grounds To establish guidelines for the naming of school facilities and the permanent dedication or naming of areas of school facilities or grounds to honor individuals or for assigning naming rights for portions of school facilities in order to recognize private or corporate entities that make a significant contribution to benefit Fairfax County Public Schools.
 Regulation 8170 FTS Facilities Planning Procedure for Naming School Facilities and Dedicating Areas of School Facilities or Grounds To provide procedures for naming and renaming school facilities and for dedicating areas of school facilities or Policy 8210 FTS Facilities Design and Construction Management Responsibility- Capital Improvements To establish management responsibility for capital improvements.
-Policy 8230 FTS Facilities Design and Construction School Design To establish procedure to be followed for school design Regulation 8230 FTS Facilities Design and Construction School Design-Guidelines nstruction design.
+Policy 8230 FTS Facilities Design and Construction School Design To establish procedure to be followed for school design.
+Regulation 8230 FTS Facilities Design and Construction School Design-Guidelines To establish guidelines to be followed with regard to school design.